Network connectivity in the Microsoft 365 Admin Center (preview)

 What is an internet egress location?

 The internet egress location is the location where your network traffic exits your enterprise network and connects to the Internet.
 This is also identified as the location where you have a Network Address Translation (NAT) device and usually where you connect with an Internet Service Provider (ISP).
-If you see a long distance between your location and your internet egress location, then this may indicate a significant WAN backhaul.
+If you see a long distance between your location and your internet egress location, this may indicate a significant WAN backhaul.